DKmen/PR-chaker/README.md

 By following these steps, you will have the project up and running in a Dockerized environment, making it easy to manage dependencies and ensure consistency across different development setups.

+## Future Scope

+### GitHub-Based Login

+To enhance the functionality of this project, we plan to implement GitHub-based login.
+This will allow users to authenticate using their GitHub credentials and access personalized features based on their GitHub profile.

+### Fetch User Data

+Once authenticated, the application will fetch data using the user's GitHub profile.
+This data can include repositories, pull requests, and other relevant information to provide a more tailored code review experience.

+### Implement Test Cases

+To ensure the reliability and correctness of the functions within the project, we will implement comprehensive test cases.
+These test cases will cover various scenarios and edge cases to validate the functionality and performance of the code.

+By incorporating these features, the project will offer a more integrated and user-friendly experience, leveraging GitHub's capabilities to streamline the code review process.

 ## API Overview

 ### Analyze Pull Request